dylansm/unicorn/puffycloud/upstart/readme.md

 # Wait, what?

 This is a copy-paste-tweak from the Puma project's [Jungle](https://github.com/puma/puma/tree/master/tools/jungle/upstart).
+I wanted to give Puma love, but Unicorn just seemed to work better for me.

 One addition is the reliance on a blank flat file to determine Rails/Rack environment, in order to support multistage deployments.
-For example, if the presence of YOUR_PROJECT/config/rack_env_staging is detected in /etc/init/unicorn.conf, either RAILS_ENV or DEPLOY_ENV will be set accordingly.
+For example, if the presence of YOUR_PROJECT/config/rack_env_staging is detected (in /etc/init/unicorn.conf), either RAILS_ENV or DEPLOY_ENV will be set accordingly.

 Note: DEPLOY_ENV is used instead of RACK_ENV because setting the -E flag to production in the start command overrides the RACK_ENV.
 This way you can still run a staging environment under production.